-Explore co-development deals with big pharma for lead molecules in the longer term.
+Explore co-development with big pharma for lead molecules after Phase 2 clinical data is available.

-Our primary goal is to enter a co-development deal on the best terms possible, so we targeting to enter into a co-development deal after Phase 2 human clinical data is available.
+• Our primary goal is to enter a co-development deal on the best terms possible, so we are targeting to enter into a co-development deal after Phase 2 human clinical data is available.